Rheumatrex Dose Pack

 Do not give this medicine to a child without the advice of a doctor.

-How should I take Rheumatrex Dose Pack (methotrexate)?
+How should I take Rheumatrex Dose Pack?

-You must use the correct dose of methotrexate for your condition.
-Methotrexate is sometimes taken once or twice per week and not every day.
-Follow the directions on your prescription label.
-Some people have died after taking methotrexate every day by accident.
+Rheumatrex Dose Pack is sometimes taken once or twice per week and not every day.
+You must use the correct dose.
+Some people have died after taking this medicine every day by accident.
 Ask your doctor or pharmacist if you have questions about your dose of methotrexate or how often to take it.

-Store at room temperature away from moisture and heat.
+Store tablets at room temperature away from moisture and heat.